worldbank/wb-reproducible-research-repository/resources/reproducibility_report_template/README.md

 # Reproducibility Report Template - Instructions

-This document provides guidance on how to complete the reproducibility report template (`main.tex`) for World Bank reproducibility reviews.
-Download the zipped folder (reproducibility_report_template.zip) and edit it in a LaTeX editor, or upload the folder to Overleaf.
+This document provides guidance on completing the reproducibility report template (`main.tex`) for World Bank reproducibility reviews.
+The most updated version of the template can be found [here](https://www.overleaf.com/project/6554e2afa4981698545f181c) and should be used to prepare the report.
+Access is granted to reviewers actively working on verifications.
+The zipped folder (reproducibility_report_template.zip) is provided here as a static reference.

 ## Overview